 English at New City Primary School

-Click to read the Primary National Curriculum for English
+Click to read the curriculum overview for English

 English is a core part of the whole curriculum at New City.
 Children are exposed to a number of high-quality texts from Nursery to Year 6 that build upon and widen their experiences as well as engage their learning.